 - Basic application fee (Domestic \$70 and International \$115)

-- o Graduate Admissions
+- Graduate Admissions

 - Personal statement/letter of interest

 - Three letters of recommendation

 - Current curriculum vitae or resume

 - Official TOEFL scores

 - Academic Record Form

 - Official transcripts from all former institutions

-Detailed instructions and mailing addresses for international transcripts can be found here: Transcripts for Admission to ASU application is submitted.
-Funding resources greatly impact the admissions review process and the number of students who are admitted.
+Detailed instructions and mailing addresses for international transcripts can be found here: Transcripts for Admission to ASU

 All domestic applicants will be considered for financial support.
-Applicants not in need of financial support should notify their prospective faculty advisor(s) at the time the
+Applicants not in need of financial support should notify their prospective faculty advisor(s) at the time the application is submitted.
+Funding resources greatly impact the admissions review process and the number of students who are admitted.